Adel-Alhaj/LibraryDeskAgent/README.md

 **Backend won't start:**
 - Check if port 8000 is available
 - Verify OpenAI API key is set in `.env`
-- Ensure all dependencies are installed
+- Ensure all dependencies are installed with `pip install -r requirements.txt`
+- Make sure virtual environment is activated

 **Frontend can't connect:**
 - Confirm backend is running on port 8000
-- Check browser console for CORS errors
+- Check browser console for CORS errors (F12 → Console tab)
-- Verify API_URL in `index.html` matches backend URL
+- Verify API_URL in `index.html` is set to `http://localhost:8000`

 **Database errors:**
-- Delete `library.db` and reinitialize
+- Delete `library.db` and re-run `python server/seed.py`
 - Check SQLite is properly installed
 - Verify database schema matches models

 **Agent not responding correctly:**
-- Check OpenAI API key is valid
+- Check OpenAI API key is valid and has credits
-- Review agent logs in terminal (verbose=True)
+- Review agent logs in terminal (verbose=True shows detailed execution)
 - Verify tool definitions match expected schemas

-## License

-This project is provided as-is for educational purposes.
+- If agent hallucinates ISBNs, check that system prompt instructs it to search for books first

+**Agent hallucinating book ISBNs:**
+- The agent must use `find_books` tool first before using any ISBN
+- Check system prompt includes instructions to look up books by title first
+- Never let the agent guess ISBN numbers

 ## Notes